PopicLab/insilicoSV/docs/outputs.md

 ```
 #START_CHROM   START_POS  START_POS+1	END_CHROM	END_POS  END_POS+1  Adjacency  GRAMMAR SV_ID GENOTYPE
 ```
-The START describes the sequence on the left side of the adjacency, and END the right side.
+The START describes the position on the left side of the adjacency, and END the right side.

 For instance, for a homozygous DEL (`A->''`) on `chr1` between positions `x` and `y`, the corresponding adjacency will be:
 ```